Rameswaram–Faizabad Shraddha Sethu Express

 The 22613 / 22614 Shraddha Setu Superfast Express is an express train belonging to Southern Railway zone that runs between in Tamil Nadu and in Uttar Pradesh, India.
 It is currently being operated with 22613/22614 train numbers on a weekly basis.
-From September 19, 2021, it will be upgraded into a Superfast Express.
-Therefore, after September 19, 2021, it runs only with AC Two Tier, AC Three Tier & Sleeper Class.
+The train 22613 leaves from Rameswaram on Sundays and arrives at Ayodhya Cantt on Wednesday from where it starts return journey later in night as 22614.
+The train is operated and maintained by Southern Railway.